A CFHS national learning exchange on food, mental health and wellbeing to be held on Wednesday March 5, 10.00 – 3.45 at Discovery Point in Dundee.

 Previous work on food, mental health and wellbeing

-CFHS and the Scottish Development Centre for Mental Health produced a joint bulletin on the links between food, mental health and wellbeing in 2010.
+CFHS and the Scottish Development Centre for Mental Health have produced a joint bulletin on the links between food, mental health and wellbeing.
 The bulletin includes a look at current literature on the topic, together with five case studies of work in different parts of the country.